samparkewolfe/Sound_Control/README.md

 #### Leap
 * Make visualisation indicate Z position better.
 * Implement leap finger angles.
-* Fix two hand issue
+* Fix two hand training issue
 	* When you train on one hand and train on the other it’s not very clear what happens.

 #### Microbit